Most dentists work as general dental practitioners, usually in a high street dental practice

-As a dentist, you will typically be examining the dental and oral hygiene of patients, and either offering advice, or carrying out surgeries.
+As a dentist, you will typically be examining the dental and oral hygiene of patients, and either offering advice, or carrying out dental and surgical procedures.
 Other tasks may include:

 - operating technical equipment such as X-ray machines

 - keeping accurate records of patients’ dental structure (which may need to be used to identify individuals)

 - keeping up to date with developments in dentistry

 - working with a medical nurse and a medical receptionist

 - continuing training and specialising